Expression of Interest - Western Sydney Biodiversity Offsets Program

 What is involved in the EOI process?

-The EOI process offers suitable landholders the opportunity to have their land assessed for its biodiversity values, free of charge.
+The EOI process offers suitable property owners the opportunity to have their land assessed for its biodiversity values, free of charge.

-Roads and Maritime will also support landholders financially to understand the legal and practical implications of entering a Biodiversity Stewardship Agreement over their land.
+Roads and Maritime will also support property owners financially to understand the legal and practical implications of entering a Biodiversity Stewardship Agreement over their land.

 In return, Roads and Maritime will: